 - Data survey analysis

-- Interpretation and communication of results
+- Interpretation, visualization, and communication of results

-- Sophisticated data analyses
+- Sophisticated data analysis

 - Innovative design and research methods